Moving the goalposts

 Moving the goalposts (or shifting the goalposts) is a metaphor, derived from goal-based sports such as football and hockey, that means to change the rule or criterion ("goal") of a process or competition while it is still in progress, in such a way that the new goal offers one side an advantage or disadvantage.

 Etymology

 This phrase is British in origin and derives from sports that use goalposts.
 The figurative use alludes to the perceived unfairness in changing the goal one is trying to achieve after the process one is engaged in (such as a game of football) has already started.

 Logical fallacy

 Moving the goalposts is an informal fallacy in which evidence presented in response to a specific claim is dismissed and some other (often greater) evidence is demanded.
 That is, after an attempt has been made to score a goal, the goalposts are moved to exclude the attempt.
 The problem with changing the rules of the game is that the meaning of the result is changed, too.
+The opposite of moving the goalposts is lowering the bar.